graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 However the following example is valid because `@skip` has been used only once
-per location, despite being used twice in the document and on the same named field:
+per location, despite being used twice in the operation and on the same
+named field:

 ```raw graphql example
 query ($foo: Boolean = true, $bar: Boolean = false) {